jovotech/jovo-framework/docs/05_platform-specifics/google-assistant/data.md

 ## Introduction

-User information is mainly used to offer a more personalized expierence, but you can't access it right away.
+User information is mainly used to offer a more personalized experience, but you can't access it right away.
 First you have to ask for permission.

 ## ON_PERMISSION